-Though it's definitely a daunting prospect, cold showers have numerous health benefits for both the body and the mind.
+Though it's definitely a daunting prospect, cold showers have numerous all natural health benefits for both the body and the mind.
 Just a few proven benefits include improved circulation, healthier hair and skin and even depression relief.
 The pros far outweigh the cons in our book.
 Here's our case for why you should hop in a cold one this summer - and even make it a regular habit.

 Healthier skin and hair